This apple cider vinegar coleslaw is the perfect side dish recipe. It's healthy, simple, flavorful and made with only a few ingredients.

 - Let rest in the fridge then enjoy!

-This vinegar coleslaw makes a great topper to vegan burgers, sandwiches, even bowls!
-It’s also a fabulous side dish to any of these plant based recipes:
+This coleslaw with vinegar dressing makes a great topper to burgers, sandwiches, grilled entrees, tacos, even bowls!
+It's also a fabulous side dish to any of these recipes:

 - Apple cider vinegar is the best for this recipe.
 If you want to use another vinegar you can, however the end result won’t have that same flavor.